📝 Cost reduction & efficiency · ⏱️ 3 min read

 Which fixed cost item usually has the biggest impact?

-Rent is often the largest cost item (30-40% of fixed costs), but energy and staff often have more savings potential.
-Focus on what you can influence.
+Rent typically represents 30-40% of fixed costs, but energy and staff costs often offer more savings potential.
+Focus your energy on expenses you can actually control and reduce.

 How often should I recalculate my fixed costs?

-Check your fixed costs every quarter.
-Energy, insurance, and subscription prices change regularly.
-A €200 monthly increase costs you €800 extra revenue at 25% margin.
+Review your fixed costs every quarter minimum.
+Energy rates, insurance premiums, and subscription fees change regularly.
+A €200 monthly increase forces you to generate €800 extra revenue at 25% margin.

 Should I include depreciation in this calculation?